aomlomics/tourmaline/README.md

 snakemake dada2_pe_denoise
 ```

-You can try any of the rules described below.
-Once you are ready to start analyzing your own data, make sure to delete the output directories (`01-imported`, `02-denoised`, `03-repseqs`, `04-diversity`, `05-reports`) generated in the testing process.
+You can try any of the DADA2 rules below. *Warning: The current test dataset does not work with Deblur.* Once you are ready to start analyzing your own data, make sure to delete the output directories (`01-imported`, `02-denoised`, `03-repseqs`, `04-diversity`, `05-reports`) generated in the testing process.

 ### Helper Scripts